justavik/RPI-ESP32-Remote-PPT-Display-Control/README.md

 # RaspberryPi-ESP32 Remote PPT Display & Control System

-A sophisticated presentation control system that enables wireless control of PowerPoint and PDF presentations using a Raspberry Pi and ESP32 combination.
+A presentation control system that enables wireless control of PowerPoint and PDF presentations using a Raspberry Pi and ESP32 combination.

 The system allows for remote control of presentations displayed on an external monitor or projector through a custom-built Bluetooth Low Energy (BLE) controller.